Thewisem/Which-messenger-should-you-pick-and-why/README.md

 ### Briar

 This is the most secure and private messaging on android.
 This can never be traced back.
 This is also one of the least daily driver friendly messager on this list.
 It is P2P and can work without internet.
 It connects to the tor network when it does require internet.
 Two parties need to be on site together to connect each other.
-Plus this is arguably one of the most abttery draining apps on your phone.
+Plus this is arguably one of the most battery draining apps on your phone.
 It keeps on running in the background.
 The messages are non recoverable.
-They can never be recovered if yolosue the phone.
+They can never be recovered if you lose the phone.
 So you can kiss message recovery goodbye.
 This requires no phone number or accounts and only works on android.

 ### Dischord (Not reccomended for private conversation)